 Image Source: Coastal Angler Magazine

-Attractions and festivities on Lake Okeechobee
+Attractions and Festivities at the Lake

 While the fishing brings tourists from around the country to Lake Okeechobee, that’s not all the area offers!
 Whether you’re visiting Clewiston (called America’s Sweetest Town) or checking out the Big Cypress Indian Reservation, there are tons to do outside of the water around Lake Okeechobee.

-The 100-mile Lake Okeechobee Scenic Trail offers hiking with absolutely incredible views, and is also a great spot for biking and camping.
-Every year, the Big O Hike offers stunning views and sightings of wildlife such as manatees and alligators — a true Sunshine State experience.
-Really, the Lake Okeechobee area offers a little bit of everything, whether you’re a historian, an angler or a jet ski fanatic.
-There’s nothing better!
+The 100-mile Lake Okeechobee Scenic Trail offers hiking with absolutely incredible views and is also a great spot for biking and camping.
+Every year, the Big O Hike offers stunning views and sightings of wildlife, such as manatees and alligators — a true Sunshine State experience.

-Other things to know on Lake Okeechobee
+Other Things to Know About Lake Okeechobee

-Lake Okeechobee, while a large lake, isn’t a deep one — which is important to remember if you’re boating.
-The average depth of the lake is right around nine feet, and the lake can get dangerously low in the winter months.
-There are also many fishing regulations on the lake, including streamlined bass regulation for anglers on the lake.
+There are also many fishing regulations on the lake, including streamlined bass regulations for anglers on the lake.
 Be sure to be properly licensed to fish on the lake if that’s your plan, and do your research ahead of time.

 Lake Okeechobee isn’t a naturally clear, deep lake — which can cause serious hazards to inexperienced boaters and anglers.
 The lake itself, which is relatively shallow, has tons of areas of grass that can tangle up in engines and flip boats.
-We suggest going out with a guide if you’re new to boating on Lake Okeechobee.
-Winds coming from the east coast of the Sunshine State can also create dangerous conditions for boaters.
-On another note, there are also alligators in the lake — a hazard of boating in Florida.
-Always avoid swimming in areas known to have gators, and stay on guard.

 Like in any lake, boating safety is paramount when fishing and boating on Lake Okeechobee.
 In the State of Florida, every boater born on or after January 1, 1988, must carry a boating safety card to operate a motorized boat — and every boater should carry one, regardless of age.
-If you’re ready to fish and boat on Lake Okeechobee, make sure you’re covered by taking BOATsmart!’s engaging, animated and narrated course to educate you on all things boating safety.